dell/cosi/docs/installation/helm.md

 ## Install the Driver

 **Steps**
-1. Run `git clone -b v2.4.0 https://github.com/dell/csi-powerscale.git` to clone the git repository.
+1. Run `git clone -b main https://github.com/dell/helm-charts.git` to clone the git repository.
 2. Ensure that you have created the namespace where you want to install the driver.
 You can run `kubectl create namespace dell-cosi` to create a new one.
 The use of _dell-cosi_  as the namespace is just an example.
 You can choose any name for the namespace.
-3. Collect information from the PowerScale Systems like IP address, IsiPath, username, and password.
-Make a note of the value for these parameters as they must be entered in the *secret.yaml*.
-4. Copy the _charts/cosi/values.yaml_ into a new location with name _my-cosi-values.yaml_, to customize settings for installation.
+3. Copy the _charts/cosi/values.yaml_ into a new location with name _my-cosi-values.yaml_, to customize settings for installation.
-5. Create new file called _my-cosi-configuration.yaml_, and copy the settings available in the [Configuration File](./configuration_file.md) page.
+4. Create new file called _my-cosi-configuration.yaml_, and copy the settings available in the [Configuration File](./configuration_file.md) page.
-6. Edit *my-cosi-values.yaml* to set the following parameters for your installation:
+5. Edit *my-cosi-values.yaml* to set the following parameters for your installation:
    The following table lists the primary configurable parameters of the COSI driver Helm chart and their default values.
 More detailed information can be found in the [`values.yaml`](https://github.com/dell/helm-charts/blob/master/charts/cosi/values.yaml) file in this repository.

    | Parameter                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                             | Required | Default                                                                        |
    |------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|--------------------------------------------------------------------------------|